|The Academy at

 * Centre Split Leap

 * Illusion Kick

 Pilates has an emphasis on breath and core

 combined with leg exercises to lengthen muscles,

-upper body and arm strengthening movements,
+upper body and arm strengthening movements, often

-appropriate for beginners as well as experts.
+beginners as well as experts.

 Adult classes are taught on Tuesday morning at 8:30

 Yoga is offered for the dancer on Wednesday

 evenings at 7:30 and is a great way to learn